geelen/mcp-discovery/README.md

 Examples:
   # Simple query without tools
-  bun run.ts all \
+  mcp-discovery all \
     -m groq:llama-3.3-70b-versatile \
     -p "What is 2+2?"

   # Query PowerPoint file with Groq
-  bun run.ts all \
+  mcp-discovery all \
     -m groq:llama-3.3-70b-versatile \
     -s ppt \
     -p "What is the title of the first slide of /tmp/demo.ppt"

   # Use multiple MCP servers
-  bun run.ts all \
+  mcp-discovery all \
     -m groq:llama-3.3-70b-versatile \
     -s ppt,word,chart \
     -p "Summarize the documents in /tmp"

   # Query with all configured servers
-  bun run.ts all \
+  mcp-discovery all \
     -m groq:llama-3.3-70b-versatile \
     -s ppt,playwright,word,chart,trends \
     -p "What is trending in AI this week?"